interlockledger/pyiltags/README.md

 ## Requirements

-This program was developed for Python 3.8 or higher (it may work on older versions).
-No external dependencies are required.
+This program was developed for Python 3.7 or higher.

-It depends on [PyILInt 0.2.0](https://pypi.org/project/pyilint/) or later to work properly.
+It depends on [PyILInt 0.2.2](https://pypi.org/project/pyilint/) or later to work properly.

 ## Installation